 Without going too much into the science of the Exposure Triangle, I wanted to reference this chart from DIYPhotography.net.
 There are three factors at play when you’re doing Night Sky Photography; ISO, Aperture and Shutter Speed.

 The reason I mentioned earlier that you need a wide aperture lens was so that it would allow more light in.
 The wider the aperture (or lower the f-stop value), the more light is let in during the exposure.
 So make sure your lens is set to the widest aperture it allows.
 This is the easiest value in the exposure triangle to get right, since you cannot go lower than the lowest f-stop value on your lens.

 The next point in the triangle is the shutter speed.
 Since the stars actually move relatively fast, we want to keep our shutter speed (or exposure) as low as possible.
 Shorter exposure means there will be less time for the stars to move and create blur in our image.
 The exposure needs to be short, but also long enough to allow enough light in at night.
 I usually start by setting my exposure to 10 seconds and then go from there.

 Lastly, we have ISO.
 Since the aperture size is fixed (meaning you cannot go lower than the lowest f-stop), and shutter speed is ideal around 10-15 seconds, this is the setting you could play with the most.
 I usually start with setting my ISO to around 1000 and then adjust from there.
 Remember, the higher the ISO value, the more noise you will get in your final image.
 If you’re getting to really high ISO values and your image is still dark, try adjusting the shutter speed to be longer to let more light in.

-Camera settings for shooting the Milky Way
+Camera settings for photographing the Milky Way

 - Set your camera to Manual